 But do you know the right way to eat a cream tea?

-If you’re not from the south west, you might know that there’s a right and a wrong way to eat a cream tea.
+If you’re not from the south-west, you might not know that there’s a right and a wrong way to eat a cream tea.
 A scone is a scone, after all.
 But if you speak to anyone from Devon or Cornwall, you’ll soon find out it’s caused much debate over the years.

 The order of the toppings correctly is the key to eating a cream tea “properly” and if you think it doesn’t matter, the Cornish would certainly beg to differ.